freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 *Other:*
 * none

-Note: all of the property values listed above can be used for styling both ordered and unordered lists (ex: an ordered list with `square` list markers).
+Note: all the property values listed above can be used for styling both ordered and unordered lists (ex: an ordered list with `square` list markers).

 #### `list-style-position`